gdbroman/broman.blog/_posts/2020/2020-12-03-silly-in-hindsight.md

 With all your takes, and cute little projects.

-Don't worry - give it five years and it'll all disgust you.
+Don't worry - it'll all disgust you soon.

 *Relax!
 You're a fool!* We all are.